 Do you have a question about your courses or your research?
 Communication is so important in genealogy in order to keep abreast of constantly evolving information.
-As a student of The National Institute for Genealogical Studies, there are various ways you can communicate with us and your fellow students (see below).
+As a student of The International Institute for Genealogical Studies, there are various ways you can communicate with us and your fellow students (see below).
 We are also on YouTube now!

 #1 By email to The National Institute